 - Feeling very tired or weak.

-- A type of abnormal heartbeat (prolonged QT interval) can happen with Noxafil (posaconazole injection).
+- A type of abnormal heartbeat (prolonged QT interval) has happened with Noxafil (posaconazole injection).
 Sometimes, this has led to another type of unsafe abnormal heartbeat (torsades de pointes).
-Call your doctor right away if you have a fast heartbeat, a heartbeat that does not feel normal, or if you pass out.
+Call your doctor right away if you have a fast or abnormal heartbeat, or if you pass out.

 - Very bad and sometimes deadly liver problems have happened with Noxafil (posaconazole injection).
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.